-No matter what size your legal practice, increasing efficiency while keeping costs down is likely a top priority — and an ongoing juggling act — in today's highly competitive legal marketplace.
-However, the pressure to control costs and respond to changing client dynamics may prevent you from hiring a paralegal or legal assistant when necessary.
-That could be a big mistake.
+No matter what size your legal practice is, increasing efficiency while keeping costs down is likely a top priority — and an ongoing juggling act — in today's highly competitive legal marketplace.
+Despite the pressure to control costs and respond to changing client dynamics, you may need to hire paralegal help or bring in a legal assistant to improve your bottom line.

 - Lawyers can't focus on work that your firm can bill more for (see sign No. 1).